 Conway and Prince George’s Avenues

-Muralist Michael Kirby has been selected to paint a mural on the poured concrete retaining wall which faces New Hampshire Avenue at the corner of Conway and Prince George’s Avenues.
+Muralist Michael Kirby painted a mural on the poured concrete retaining wall which faces New Hampshire Avenue at the corner of Conway and Prince George’s Avenues.
 The entire wall is approximately 253-feet-long, and its height ranges from 1-foot-tall at the shortest section to 9-feet-tall at the tallest section.
 The mural’s design was accepted by the City in August 2016, following an onsite meeting with community members.
 Work on the mural began in the fall and was completed in 2017.